GeoscienceAustralia/sira/docs/source/ch02_concept_design.rst

 effectively a proxy representing the deployment of trained personnel and material for the repair tasks.
 Additional optional offsets can be factored in to capture specific contexts:

-(i) *Restoration Offset* – this is a time allowance for assessment of damage to the system and for securing the site to assure it is safe for commencement of repairs; (ii) *Testing and Commission Interval*: this is a time allowance for testing conformity with operational and safety parameters for the system, or a part thereof.
+(a)  *Restoration Offset* – this is a time allowance for assessment of
+     damage to the system and for securing the site to assure it is safe for commencement of repairs;

+(b)  *Testing and Commission Interval*: this is a time allowance for testing
+     conformity with operational and safety parameters for the system, or a part thereof.

 Given a set of restoration parameters and the restoration plan, the consequent restoration time is calculated as follows:

 1. Test if there is any available path between the set of required input nodes (i.e. supply nodes) and the output node assigned the highest